alextsui05/best_quotes.rr/README.md

 # Changelog

+6.0.0
+- Add quotes actions to make use of the FileModel in rulers 6.0.0.

 5.0.0

 - rulers 5.0.0 introduces view rendering.
 Instance variables are automatically made accessible to the view.
 The view is loaded from the controller's named folder under app/views.